slaviqueue/rio/README.md

 2 'div' 32 'sum' 0
 ```

-***Attention***, since arithmetical operators are just functions, mathematical operator precendence is not precerved.
+***Attention***, since arithmetical operators are just functions, mathematical operator precendence is not preserved.
 Infix function calls are right-asssociative.
 So expression above will be calculated like this `2 / (32 + 0)`

 ### Constant declaration